-3) Boundary Lines The outer lines marking the playing field's perimeter, including sidelines and end zones.
+Boundary Lines The outer lines marking the playing field's perimeter, including sidelines and end zones.
 Line of Scrimmage (LOS) an imaginary line running through the point of the football and across the width of the field.
 Line-to-Gain The yard line the offense must reach for a first down.
+Rush Line An imaginary line 7 yards from the line of scrimmage on the defense's side.
 Offense The team with possession of the ball.
 Defense The team trying to stop the offense and regain possession.
-Passer Any offensive player who throws the ball, not just the quarterback.
-Live Ball Refers to the period of time that the play is in action.
+Passer Any offensive player who throws the ball, not just the quarterback Rusher The defensive player who starts from the rush line and tries to pressure the quarterback by either pulling flags or blocking passes Live Ball Refers to the period of time that the play is in action.
 Generally used in regard to penalties.
 Live ball penalties are considered part of the play and must be enforced before the down is considered complete.
 Dead Ball The time between plays when no action is occurring.
 Whistle Official's signal to stop play for timeouts, end of plays, or game periods.
 Inadvertent Whistle An official's whistle that is sounded in error.
-Charging When a ball-carrier illegally runs directly into a set defensive player.
-This includes leading with the head or making contact with shoulder, forearm, or chest.
+Charging When a ball-carrier illegally runs directly into a set defensive player This includes leading with the head or making contact with shoulder, forearm, or chest.
 Flag Guarding An illegal act when the ball-carrier tries to block defenders from pulling their flags - whether by stiff-arming, dropping their elbow/head, or using the ball itself as a shield.
 Shovel Pass A legal forward pass across the LOS (Underhand, backhand or by pushing the ball forward).
 Lateral A backward or parallel toss of the ball by the ball-carrier.
 Unsportsmanlike Conduct Confrontational or offensive behavior or language.